HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/microserviceRefactorPOSTnoAnswer.md

-Next three lines are options to the curl call, first is to say we don't want a return, next is to specify that we want to use POSt, last is to specify the fields to send with the POST.
+Next three lines are options to the curl call, first is to say we don't want a return, next is to specify that we want to use POST, last is to specify the fields to send with the POST.

 The fields will be the same as the ones in the original function call (setAsActiveCourse($pdo, $cid, $versid);), you will see that $pdo is missing, this is because we cannot send a pdo object over HTTP POST.
 Don't worry about that for now.